From: $25.00 for 1 year

 - Slow to think up sentences.

-- The inability to think of the right words to use (vocabulary and word finding difficulties).
+- Difficulty thinking of the right words to use (vocabulary and word finding difficulties).

 Group 2 – Impulsive Rush

-- Bursting with ideas and eager to get them down onto paper.
+- Bursting with ideas and too eager to get them down onto paper.

 - No planning.